-It's not long since Google launched the Pixel 2 and Pixel 2 XL, but three new Pixel 3 phones are anticipated for 2018 (and will launch alongside a new Pixel Watch).
+Three new Pixel 3 phones are anticipated for 2018 (and will launch alongside a new Pixel Watch).
 Rumours on the hardware itself remain thin on the ground, but we're hearing more and more about Android P: the operating system they will be among the first to run, and for which there is now a Public Beta.

 When is the Pixel 3 release date?

 The Pixel phones are unlikely to be unveiled before early October 2018, with an on-sale date later in October probable.
 For the past two years Google has unveiled the new phones on 4 October, so 4 October 2018 is as good a guess as any.

 They will come with the latest version of Android - Android 9.0 P - but as we saw in 2017 they may not be the first devices to ship with that OS.
 It will be a pure version of the software, running exactly as Google intends, with regular security updates and no bloatware.

 What are the rumoured features and specifications for the Pixel 3?

 Early rumours suggest there will be three Pixel phones announced, but bear in mind that this was also the case in 2017 and we saw only two new Pixel phones announced.

 Alleged codenames include Crosshatch, Albacore and Blueline, according to Droid Life, although there is talk that Google will simply reference them internally as A, B and C to hide their details from the outside world.

 If it does happen, we could see a cheaper model with pricing more in line with the old Nexus phones than Pixel, which is more expensive than ever with the Pixel 2 XL retailing at £799 (although currently on offer at just £699).
 Alternatively, and as most rumours seem to suggest, the third model will be a super-high-spec version that is a closer competitor to the iPhone X.